 If you don’t already have a preparer tax identification number (PTIN), visit the IRS website and complete an application.
 Subsequently, you’ll be able to find your PTIN online.

 As previously mentioned, you must pass a three-part exam.
-Specifically, each part lasts 3.5 hours and consists of 100 multiple choice questions.
+Specifically, each part lasts 3.5 hours and consists of 100 multiple-choice questions.
 Although the Special Enrollment Exam is difficult, there are many EA test prep programs to help you study.
-Check out my list of the best enrolled agent courses for 2021.
+Check out my list of the best enrolled agent courses for 2023.

 Alternatively, if you’ve worked for the IRS for at least five years, you may qualify for EA status without needing to take the exam.
 Usually, your experience needs to be in one of the following jobs: appeals officer, special agent, revenue officer or agent, tax or tax law specialist, or settlement officer.
 If this applies to you, you can fill out a form to apply for the EA certification.

 Once you’ve passed the SEE, you have one year to apply for EA status.
-You’ll need to fill out some forms and pay a $30 fee, and then wait about 60 days for processing.
+You’ll need to fill out some forms and pay a $140 enrollment fee, and then wait about 60 days for processing.
 During this time, the IRS reviews your personal tax records.

 For more information about the process of becoming enrolled, check out my full article on how to become an EA.